-Color Raven’s Matrices are designed for children and the elderly people with learning handicaps.
-The Raven’s test consists of sets A and B from the standard matrices and a further set of 12 items is inserted between the two sets , as set Ab.
-Most of the items are presented on a colored background to make the test more conspicuous for the participants.
+Color Raven’s Matrices are designed for children and the older adults with learning handicaps.
+The Raven’s test consists of sets A and B from the standard matrices, and a further set of 12 items is inserted between the two sets, as set Ab.
+Most of the questions are presented on a colored background to make the test more conspicuous for the participants.
 But the last few items in set B are kept black on white background

 3- Raven’s Advanced Matrices

 The Raven’s advanced matrices consist of two sets and 48 items.
 The first set contains 12 items while the other contains 36.
-Items are presented in black on white background.
-In this way they become increasingly difficult when progress is made through each set.
-These items are difficult for adults and adolescents who are of above average intelligence.
+The items are presented in black on white background.
+In this way, they become increasingly difficult when progress is made through each set.
+These questions are difficult for adults and adolescents who are of above average intelligence.

 In 1998 parallel forms of the standard and colored progressive matrices were introduced.
-The extended forms were included in the parallel tests which were constructed in a way that average solution to each question was identical for the both the versions.
-Along with these an extended form of the matrices was also published to test young men and adults.
+The extended types were included in the parallel tests which were constructed in a way that average solution to each question was identical for both the versions.
+Along with these, an extended form of the matrices was also published to test young men and adults.

 1- It I very easy to use.